 Individuals with Disabilities Act (IDEA) provides additional

-educational requirements, above and beyond those in the No Child
+educational requirements, above and beyond those in the Every Student Succeeds Act.

-When your state accepted money under NCLB, the state agreed to teach all children who attend public schools the material that your state requires students in each grade to know.
+When your state accepted money under ESSA, the state agreed to teach all children who attend public schools the material that your state requires students in each grade to know.

 A Guide to the Individualized Education Program from the U. S. Department of Education describes contents of the IEP; IEP team members; writing the IEP; placement decisions; implementing the IEP; revising and revising the IEP; resolving disagreements about the IEP; sample IEP form, information and resources, the federal regulations for IEPs, and guidance about IEPs.